A Credit Assignment Compiler for Joint Prediction: Optimizing the Credit Assignment Compiler

 The second optimization we can use is a heuristic that only makes rollout predictions for a constant number of steps (e.g., 2 or 4).
-The intuition is that optimizing against a truly long term reward might be difficult, in particular if features are not available at the current time \VAR{$t_0$} that enables the underlying learner to distinguish between the outcome of decisions far in the future.
-The specific optimization is to stop rollouts after some fixed number of rollout steps (essentially: to just return a constant action).
+The intuition is that optimizing against a truly long term reward may be impossible if features are not available at the current time \VAR{$t_0$} which enable the underlying learner to distinguish between the outcome of decisions far in the future.
+The optimization stops rollouts after some fixed number of rollout steps.

 This intuitive reasoning is correct, except for accumulating \loss.
-If \loss\ is only declared at the end of \FUN{Run}, then we must execute $T-t_0$ time steps making (possibly memoized) predictions.
+If \loss\ is only declared at the end of \FUN{MyRun}, then we must execute $T-t_0$ time steps making (possibly memoized) predictions.
 However, for many problems, it is possible to declare loss \emph{early} as with Hamming loss (= number of incorrect predictions).
 There is no need to wait until the end of the sequence to declare a per-sequence loss: one can declare it after every prediction, and have the total loss accumulate (hence the ``\texttt{+=}'' on line~\ref{learn:loss}).
 We generalize this notion slightly to that of a history-independent loss:

 \begin{definition}[History-independent loss] A loss function is \emph{history-independent at state $s_0$} if, for \emph{any} final state $e$ reachable from $s_0$, and for any sequence $s_0 s_1 s_2 \dots s_i = e$: it holds that $\FUN{Loss}(e) = A(s_0) + B(s_1 s_2 \dots s_i)$, where $B$ does not depend on any state before $s_1$. \end{definition}